UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Experiments

-To assess the impact of masking ratios and various fusion strategies on downstream emotion analysis tasks, we conduct ablation experiments.
-The specific steps are as follows: we perform 150 epochs of pre-training with the model using different masking ratios and fusion strategies, followed by fine-tuning the pre-trained model on downstream datasets.
+To assess the impact of masking ratios and various fusion strategies on visual downstream emotion analysis tasks, we conduct ablation experiments.
+The specific steps are as follows: the model is first randomly initialized, followed by 150 epochs of pre-training using different masking ratios and fusion strategies, and then fine-tuning the pre-trained model on downstream datasets.
 The experimental results are shown in TABLE.~\ref{table:ratioMaskResults} and TABLE.~\ref{table:fusionResults}.
-Based on these results, we can draw one conclusion: \begin{enumerate}{}{} \item Although MAE research suggests that models pre-trained with a 0.75 masking ratio perform better during fine-tuning, we find that models pre-trained with a 0.5 masking ratio learn emotional representations more effectively in most downstream datasets, including UBE, FI, and Emo8.
-Conversely, models pre-trained with a 0.75 masking ratio excel only in fine-tuning a few datasets, such as CAER-S and HECO. \item $\Gamma_{1}$ and $\Gamma_{2}$ exhibited superior performance, with $\Gamma_{2}$ proving more effective for datasets characterized by significant semantic gaps.
+Based on these results, we can draw one conclusion: \begin{enumerate}{}{} \item Although MAE research suggests that models pre-trained with a 0.75 masking ratio perform better during fine-tuning, we find that models pre-trained with a 0.5 masking ratio learn emotional representations more effectively in SVEA datasets.
+Conversely, models pre-trained with a 0.75 masking ratio excel in fine-tuning PVEA datasets.

+\item $\Gamma_{1}$ and $\Gamma_{2}$ exhibited superior performance, with $\Gamma_{2}$ proving more effective for datasets characterized by significant semantic gaps.
 This is particularly relevant for HECO and FI, which possess relatively large data volumes and are not subjected to stringent data quality filtering.

-While $\Gamma_{3}$ utilizes additional parameters, its performance on downstream datasets is suboptimal.
-Conversely, $\Gamma_{4}$, as a baseline method with minimal parameters, underperform across most downstream datasets and is more suitable for addressing smaller semantic gaps. \end{enumerate}
+\item While $\Gamma_{3}$ utilizes additional parameters, its performance on downstream datasets is suboptimal.
+Therefore, $\Gamma_{2}$ serves as a robust fusion method, more adaptable to datasets with varying qualities, cues, and semantic gaps.

+\item Conversely, $\Gamma_{4}$, as a baseline method with minimal parameters, underperform across most downstream datasets and is more suitable for addressing smaller semantic gaps.
+More suitable for datasets like CAER-S, where image content is relatively simple and semantic cues are limited.

+\item Overall, $\Gamma_{2}$ and $\Gamma_{3}$ outperform $\Gamma_{1}$ and $\Gamma_{4}$, as they incorporate additional parameters that enable the learning of more patterns, thereby providing stable performance across various data quality gaps.
+While $\Gamma_{4}$ and $\Gamma_{1}$ perform well on certain datasets, they tend to suffer from performance fluctuations when faced with datasets characterized by more complex semantic gaps, such as HECO and UBE.